nuriacar/nuriacar.github.io/cv.md

 ---

-Hi.
+Greetings,

-I am a Cyber Weapon Coder and Certified Cyber Range Engineer with a background in the conservatory and audiovisual arts career.
+I am a Cyber Weapon Coder, Certified Cyber Range Engineer and Purple Teamer with a background in the conservatory and audiovisual arts career.
+My Jungian/MBTI personality type is Architect (INTJ).

 I do: